gpsanant/llama/README.md

 Refer to the slurm scripts in the top level directory for running training using the slurm workload manager.

+Note: in order to run check the slurm scripts, you will need to change the source path to the cloned llama respository.
+Alternatively you can simply run from the base repository llama directory and run using `torchrun`.

 ## Download

 Once your request is approved, you will receive links to download the tokenizer and model files.